cnick1/MAE-143B-Spring-2025/README.md

 <summary>Session 2, Problem 1: Step response for a "car"</summary>
 <br>

+For a complete script, check out Session2/problem1.m.
+To reproduce the plots here, you may need to modify the script to simulate and plot several system responses for different gain values.

 ### Part a)
 We are going to model a car as a simple first-order system with transfer function